 SECTION 6: Playing With Keyboards

-Tritones and Tritones with Chord Fragments are key to complimenting and not crowding or stepping on the toes of a keyboard player.
+Tritones and Tritones with Chord Fragments are key to complementing and not crowding or stepping on the toes of a keyboard player.
 Carl dedicates this section to various voicings and approaches for keeping your rhythm guitar parts distinctive from the keyboard parts (and staying friendly with those keyboardists!).

 SECTION 7: Latin Progression

 You might not play LAtin music gigs, but you will frequently encounter Latin-spiced music across rock, pop, blues and jazz.
-Carl delivers an insightful collection of concepts and approaches for complimenting those situations two key learnings; Latin Chord Voicings and Samba with Bass Lines.
+Carl delivers an insightful collection of concepts and approaches for complementing those situations two key learnings; Latin Chord Voicings and Samba with Bass Lines.